 If you’ve always been curious about how things work and spent your childhood taking things apart and putting them back together, a career as a diesel mechanic could be right for you.
 A diesel mechanic works on diesel engines, which are found in heavy equipment such as farm tractors, buses and heavy trucks, bulldozers and cranes, road graders, and even boats.
-Some diesel mechanics specialize in cars and trucks powered diesel engines.
+Some diesel mechanics specialize in cars and trucks powered by diesel engines.
 A diesel mechanic is responsible for repairing a wide range of systems, from the vehicle’s electrical system to completely overhauling the engine.

 Consider taking classes to help you develop mechanical and technical skills if you are still in high school.
 Everything from algebra and geometry to physics and computer classes could be included.
 A diesel mechanic must be up to date on basic computer technology and English skills because the job entails dealing with electronic equipment on a regular basis.
-A laptop computer is commonly used a diesel mechanic to assist in the diagnosis of engine problems.
+A laptop computer is commonly used by a diesel mechanic to assist in the diagnosis of engine problems.
 Power tools and welding equipment are also commonly used.
 If you have the opportunity to apprentice at a local shop or, better yet, work part-time around agricultural and construction equipment, take advantage of it.
 The best way to understand what your future job will entail is to get some hands-on experience.

 After graduating from high school, you have a wide range of educational options.
 Enroll in a technical or community college to learn how to become a diesel mechanic.
 Most schools allow students to earn an associate’s degree or an advanced diploma.
 Both options typically take 16 to 24 months to complete and include hands-on experience.
 Following graduation, you can take the Automotive Service Excellence (ASE) exams to become a master diesel mechanic or diesel mechanic technician.